Detection & Diagnosis of Colorectal Cancer

 In addition to paying attention to symptoms and understanding more about your family history, talking to your doctor about getting screened for colorectal cancer is arguably the most effective ways you can reduce your risk.

 If you receive a colorectal cancer diagnosis, the dedicated oncologists at Cancer Cancer Care Centers of Brevard are here to help and can work with you to create a customized treatment plan that works for your needs.
-We have offices conveniently located in in Palm Bay, Melbourne, Merrit Island, Rockledge, and Sebastian, FL.
+We have offices conveniently located in Palm Bay, Melbourne, Merrit Island, and Rockledge, FL.